AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 ```
 #### Here's what the function does:

-1. **Fetches Expense Data:** It calls `ListExpenses` to get the list of All Expenses from the Expense Tracker smart contract.
+1. **Fetches Expense Data:** It calls `ListExpenses` to get the list of all expenses from the Expense Tracker smart contract.
-2. **Set Expense on State:** Get the result data from the smart contract and set an array of all Expenses into `expenseData` State.
+2. **Set Expense on State:** Get the result data from the smart contract and set an array of all expenses into `expenseData` State.

-We have prepared necessary function to fetch all the Expenses created from a connected user's wallet.
+We have prepared necessary function to fetch all the expenses created from a connected user's wallet.

 Now that we've written all the necessary frontend functions and components, we're ready to run the Expense Tracker dApp application in the next step.